SAVE THE DATE!

 The Mathematics Educator Appreciation Day Conference (MEAD) is Arizona's largest mathematics education event!

-MEAD 2025 will take place on Saturday, January 25th, with over 150 sessions featuring Keynote Speaker, Elham Kazemi, a leader in promoting ambitious mathematics instruction and school-wide professional learning.
+MEAD 2026 will take place on Saturday, January 24th, with over 100 sessions featuring Keynote Speaker, Cathery Yeh, a leader in cultivating inclusive classrooms and effective mathematics teaching (see details below).

 The conference consists of 3 session blocks running 8 AM - 12 PM, followed by the Keynote Luncheon.
 A professional development certificate will be provided for the sessions attended.